Diabetes Improvement Program

 • To provide culturally sensitive and evidence-based education based on the needs of the individual with diabetes via group or individual sessions.

-• To empower people affected by diabetes with the skills to self-manage their disease starting at the time of diagnoses and throughout their lifetime.
+• To empower people affected by diabetes with the skills to self-manage their disease starting at the time of diagnosis and throughout their lifetime.

-• To provide effective education to help prevent and delay the development of diabetes complications.
+• To provide practical education to help prevent and delay the development of diabetes complications.

 • To offer a supportive environment for those living with diabetes and those who care for them.